 Generally, beyond 2D video performance measurement should typically be between interop points (3) and (5) based on the B2DV formats.
 The last block in the diagram includes the user interactions.
 Some B2DV scenarios may involve some types of user interactions, such as changing the viewpoint or other interactions.
 These are captured in the reference diagram for completeness.

-x <Title for a Beyond 2D Video format>
+3 Beyond 2D Video Representation Formats

 Editor’s note: The documented format should be referenced by at least one scenario in clause 5, and the following aspects may be provided.